cunningham-lab/neurocaas/Project_Roadmap.md

 ## Adding Analyses to NeuroCAAS

-> ## Internally managed/developed contributions to NeuroCAAS Platform.
+> Internally managed/developed contributions to NeuroCAAS Platform.
-> ## Hope to improve the developer package by adding these analyses using successive versions.
+> Goal: Improve the developer package by adding these analyses using successive versions.

 * Add YASS/other spike sorters (Q3 - Q4 2020)
 * Update DLC to latest version/other pose trackers (Q4 2020)